 - What a Five Star mayor says about the movement's bid to govern Italy

 Photo: Tiziana Fabi/AFP

-That focus on marketing and presentation helps explain why M5S has managed to shift its to tone on key issues with Di Maio at the helm.
+That focus on marketing and presentation helps explain why Five Star has managed to shift its tone on key issues with Di Maio at the helm.

-"On matters like ethics and immigration," wrote Catholic weekly Famiglia Cristiana, Di Maio ideas are "like those of a surfer riding a wave".
+“On matters like ethics and immigration,” wrote Catholic weekly Famiglia Cristiana, Di Maio's ideas are “like those of a surfer riding a wave”.